The boundary entropy function for interface conformal field theories: Introduction

-The number $\log{g}$ appearing in \eqref{bcftee} is a pivotal quantity characterizing defects or boundaries and is referred to as the boundary entropy \cite{Calabrese_2009}, which had previously been introduced using a thermodynamic definition in \cite{Affleck:1991tk}. $\log{g}$ measures the degrees of freedom localized at a defect and serves as a boundary analogue of the central charge $c$.
-While $g$ is known in many free or solvable examples, calculating the boundary entropy in strongly coupled system becomes challenging.
-However, holography provides a powerful tool for this purpose by enabling the computation of the boundary entropy via the holographic EE (HEE) prescription \cite{Ryu_2006}.
+The quantity $\log{g}$ appearing in \eqref{bcftee} is a pivotal quantity characterizing defects or boundaries and is referred to as the boundary entropy \cite{Calabrese:2009qy}, which had previously been introduced using a thermodynamic definition in \cite{Affleck:1991tk}.
+This quantity measures the degrees of freedom localized at a defect and serves as a boundary analogue of the central charge $c$.
+While $g$ is known in many free or solvable examples, calculating the boundary entropy in strongly coupled systems is challenging.
+However, holography provides a powerful tool for this purpose by enabling the computation of the boundary entropy via the holographic entanglement entropy (HEE) prescription \cite{Ryu:2006ef}.

-In the case of a generic asymmetric ICFT interval, $g$ in \eqref{bcftee} gets replaced with an effective $g_{\text{eff}}$-function \cite{Azeyanagi_2008,Karch_2001}, which depends non-trivially on the ratio $l_L/L_R$.
+In the case of a generic asymmetric ICFT interval, $g$ in \eqref{bcftee} gets replaced with an effective $g_{\text{eff}}$-function \cite{Azeyanagi:2007qj, Karch:2000gx}, which depends non-trivially on the ratio $l_L/L_R$.
 Only for $l_L = l_R$ does $g_{\text{eff}}$ reduce to the standard $g$, $g_{\text{eff}}(1) = g$.
-The degenerate case with either $l_L$ or $l_R$ vanishing is even more intriguing, in that case even the coefficient of the log divergent term changes, and one of the central charges in \eqref{bcftee} gets replaced by an effective central charge $c_{\text{eff}}$ \cite{Sakai:2008tt,Brehm:2015lja,Karch_2001}.
-This effective central charge has played a crucial role in much recent work on this subject \cite{Karch:2022vot,karch2023universalityeffectivecentralcharge,Karch:2024udk}, where it was shown that it can be thought of as a transmission coefficient for quantum information that obeys interesting bounds, especially when compared to the transmission coefficient for energy.
+The degenerate case with either $l_L$ or $l_R$ vanishing is even more intriguing, in that case even the coefficient of the log divergent term changes, and one of the central charges in \eqref{bcftee} gets replaced by an effective central charge $c_{\text{eff}}$ \cite{Sakai:2008tt, Brehm:2015lja, Karch:2000gx}.
+This effective central charge has played a crucial role in much recent work on this subject \cite{Karch:2022vot, Karch:2023evr, Karch:2024udk}, where it was shown that it can be thought of as a transmission coefficient for quantum information that obeys interesting bounds, especially when compared to the transmission coefficient for energy.
 In contrast, in this work we will stay away from this extreme limit and instead focus on $g_{\text{eff}}$, which governs the behavior of the EE at finite $l_L$ and $l_R$.